MKLab-ITI/JGNN/tutorials/GraphClassification.md

 ## Sort pooling

-Up to now, the example code performs a simple mean pooling across all graph node features.
+Up to now, the example code performs a naive mean pooling across all graph node features.
 However, this can prove insufficient for the top layers and more sophisticated pooling mechanisms can be deployed to let GNNs differentiate between the structural positioning of nodes to be pooled.